magicfoodhand/serverless-graphql/README.md

 As an example, we've included a small `src/lambda/hello.js` function, which will be deployed to `/.netlify/functions/hello`.
 We've also included an async lambda example using async/await syntax in `async-dadjoke.js`.

-## Video

-Learn how to set this up yourself (and why everything is the way it is) from scratch in a video: https://www.youtube.com/watch?v=3ldSM98nCHI

 ## Babel/webpack compilation

 All functions (inside `src/lambda`) are compiled with webpack using Babel, so you can use modern JavaScript, import npm modules, etc., without any extra setup.